Local Node Differential Privacy: Introduction

 This immediately yields lower bounds for edge counting, since the two indistinguishable graphs differ by $\Omega(n/\varepsilon)$ edges.
 A generalization to symmetric distributions on $d$-bounded graphs, \Cref{lem:symmetric-graphs-to-starpartite}, yields the lower bound for \ergraph parameter estimation.

 Let $\vcR(G)$ denote the vector of reports produced by the randomizers that define $\cA$.
-We prove indistinguishability by comparing the distribution $\vcR(G)$ when $G$ is a random regular graph to its distribution when $G$ is a random \textit{$d$-starpartite}\footnote{In a $d$-starpartite graph, $d$ {\em star center} nodes have edges to all other nodes, and there are no other edges.} graph.
+We prove indistinguishability by comparing the distributions $\vcR(G)$ for a random regular graph $G$ and a random \textit{$d$-starpartite}\footnote{In a $d$-starpartite graph, $d$ {\em star center} nodes have edges to all other nodes, and there are no other edges.} graph $G$.
 Every $d$-starpartite graph is within node distance $d< c/\eps$ of the empty graph, and thus hard to distinguish from empty by node-DP algorithms.
 The main intuition is that $\vcR(\cdot)$ should behave similarly on regular and starpartite graphs because the marginal distribution on each node's adjacency list is almost the same under the two distributions.
 To formalize this intuition, we bound the distance between distributions via the Bhattacharyya distance $\bhatt$, a rescaled variant of the squared Hellinger distance that ``tensorizes'' when applied to product distributions, and convert the result to a bound on TV distance.
 For any fixed graph $G$, the distribution on $\vcR(G)$ is a product distribution.
-Hence, the distance $\bhatt(\vcR(G), \vcR(\gempty))$ is the sum $\sum_{i=1}^n \bhatt(\cR_i(N_i^G), \cR_i(\varnothing)) \, ,$ where $N_i^G$ denotes the adjacency list for node $i$ in graph $G$.
+Hence, the distance $\bhatt(\vcR(G), \vcR(\gempty))$ is the sum $\sum_{i=1}^n \bhatt(\cR_i(N_i^G), \cR_i(\varnothing))$, where $N_i^G$ denotes the adjacency list for node $i$ in graph $G$.

 We exploit tensorization to convert the similarity of the marginal distributions of each node's view into indistinguishability of the joint distributions; namely, \textit{the expected distance of $\vcR(G)$ from $\vcR(\gempty)$ is about the same when $G$ is regular as it is when it is starpartite}.
 We dub this the ``splicing" argument, since it involves stitching together views from locally similar but globally very different distributions.
 We get the following proof outline: